software-students-spring2025/2-web-app-segfaultsquad/README.md

 Price Guessing Game
 - As a user, I want to guess the prices of grocery items so that I can test my knowledge and improve my budgeting skills.
 - As a user, I want to see the actual price of an item after guessing so that I can compare my estimate to the real cost.
-- As a user, I want to track my past guesses and accuracy over time so that I can measure my improvement.
 - As a user, I want to see average price estimates from other users so that I can compare my guesses with the community.

 Grocery Store Listings & Reviews